sorrybomber/relayuk-take-home-assessment/README.md

 ## Task Two

-Add an image towards the top of the `QuotesPage`.

-Randomise the selection of image everytime you navigate to this page.
-The random choice should use one of the pre-bundled assets called `quote_image_one` or `quote_image_two` as the source of the image.
-Size it according to what you think is best per platform.

-> The images are already registered in the application using the `Resources/Images` folder

-## Task Three

 Implement a button on the `QuotesPage`, below the image from task two, that fetches a random quote from the HTTP API provided.
 The button should have the following:

 - Text of "Get Quote"